ShaoWenbinSaleh/ComposeXPOS/README.md

 - Ordering probes use `/composexpos-ordering.json` and `/health`.
 - Calling probes use WebSocket viewer reachability checks.
 - Manual connection is always available and should be used as a fallback when browser network policies limit discovery.
+- On HTTPS pages, browser mixed-content and private-network policies can block `http://` and `ws://` LAN probes.
+  - For stable public-web deployments, use HTTPS/WSS reverse-proxy targets on port `443`.

 #### Advertising